Connect with others who understand.

 • Woodworkers or furniture makers

-• Printers and people who work at companies that make paper
+• Printers and people who work in paper production

 • Cleaners